creativecommons/cc-legal-tools-app/README.md

 system, you will be able to run the legal-tools application and generate static files.

-For information on learning and installing the prerequisite technology for this project, please see [Foundational technologies — Creative Commons Open Source][found-tech].
+For information on learning and installing the prerequisite technologies for this project, please see [Foundational technologies — Creative Commons Open Source][found-tech].

 [found-tech]: https://opensource.creativecommons.org/contributing-code/foundational-tech/